ibauk/sm/help/importexport.md

 ## Import/export - data integration

 ScoreMaster is designed to make integration with other IBA systems easy.
-Let's face it, we're lazy buggers and nobody enjots keying stuff in more than once!
+Let's face it, we're lazy buggers and nobody enjoys keying stuff in more than once!

 ## Importing entrants